w2sv/asciiplot/README.md

 Set:
 - chart height & title
-- axes descriptions & tick labels, including the possibility to determine the number of decimal points for float labels
-- the color of virtually all chart components, picked from a wide array of shades due to the integration of [colored](https://pypi.org/project/colored/)
+- the color of virtually all chart components and areas, picked from a wide array of shades due to the integration of [colored](https://pypi.org/project/colored/)
 - consistent margin between consecutive data points to widen your charts
 - the chart indentation within its hosting terminal, or whether it ought to be centered in it, respectively
+- axes descriptions
+- x-axis tick labels, which may be set to contain strings instead of just numeric values
+- y-axis tick label decimal places

 ## Usage Examples